wasimusu/python_project/readme.md

 We have now setup the documentation.
 Open the docs/build/html/index.html in your browser to view the documentation on localhost.

 **If you're not seeing your source files indexed/documented then it's probably path error.
 Make sure your source files are discoverable.**
-You can do this by testing different values for sys.path.insert()
+You can resolve this by adding appropriate paths using sys.path.insert() in the conf.py file.

 To re-generate documentation locally each time you change the documentation:
 ```